 The Brucejack underground gold mine has been operational since July 2017.
 Located in the north-western region of British Columbia (BC), Canada, it is fully owned by Australian company Newcrest Mining.

 Canadian precious metal resources exploration and development company, Pretivm Resources, was the previous owner and operator of the mine.
 In March 2022, Newcrest completed the acquisition of Pretium Resources, under a C$3.5bn ($2.8bn) deal signed in November 2021.

 The Brucejack project produces gold-silver dore and gold-silver bearing concentrate.

-A feasibility study for the project was completed in June 2014 and the British Columbia Minister of the Environment and Minister of Energy and Mines granted the environmental assessment certificate on March 27, 2015.
-Commercial production is expected to begin in 2017.
+A feasibility study (FS) for the project was completed in June 2014 and the BC Minister of the Environment and Minister of Energy and Mines granted the environmental assessment certificate in March 2015.

-The Brucejack project is located approximately 950km north-west of Vancouver and 65km north-north-west of Stewart in the province of British Columbia.
+The Brucejack project is located approximately 950km north-west of Vancouver and 65km north-north-west of Stewart, BC.
 The property consists of six mineral claims extended over 3,199.28ha.

 Brucejack is classified as a transitional-to-intermediate sulphidation epithermal stockwork vein system-hosted gold-silver deposit.
-It is likely to be associated with a deeper porphyry system within an active island arc tectonic setting.
+It is associated with a deeper porphyry system within an active island arc tectonic setting.

-VOK zone sits in a series of west-north-west trending sub-vertical corridors of structurally reorientated vein stockworks and vein breccias.
-It is spread over 1,200m in an east to west direction, 600m north to south, and up to 650m in depth below the topographic surface.
+The VOK zone sits in a series of west-north-west trending sub-vertical corridors of structurally reorientated vein stockworks and vein breccias.
+It is spread over 1.2km in an east-to-west direction, 600m north to south, and up to 650m in depth below the topographic surface.